ritikarora108/ai-powered-sast-tool/frontend/README.md

-# Keygraph SAST Tool Frontend
+# AI-Powered SAST Tool Frontend

-This is the frontend component of the Keygraph AI-powered Static Application Security Testing (SAST) tool.
+This is the frontend component of the AI-powered Static Application Security Testing (SAST) tool.
 It provides a user interface for scanning GitHub repositories for OWASP Top 10 vulnerabilities.

 ## Features